EAsyAnon/ClustEm4Ano/README.md

-# anonymization
+# ClustEm4Ano
-Implementation and overview of methods for data anonymization.
-The implementations restrict on tabular data such as microdata.
-The work was done mostly done in context of the project **[EAsyAnon](#acknowledgements)**.
+Implementation of methods for data anonymization through generalization and suppression.
+The implementations restrict on tabular data resp. microdata.
+The work was mostly done in context of the project **[EAsyAnon](#acknowledgements)**.

 ## Getting started